stevejay/middleengine-website/src/posts/2020-06-23-programming-the-nes-the-6502-in-detail.md

 ### Embedded bytes

-Your program code will mostly consist of instructions but sometimes you will need to embed some data.
+Sometimes you will need to embed data in your program.
 For example, you might need to embed colour palette data.
 An assembler will include a means for doing so.
 The following assembly embeds some data into the program code:

 ```asm6502
 .byte $02,$30,$20,$20 ; Embeds these four one-byte values.